The Ultimate Mega Guide to Speeding Up WordPress

 With websites there is a plot twist – the result of the equation is not always the same!
 Here’s why.
 Imagine a website that has nothing more than your name and the current year displayed.
 The content of this website only changes once a year.
 However, each time you load the site the server calculates what the current year is.

 What I’ve just described was a full page cache, there are many other types – caching is a profession in itself.
-Luckily, you can get started very easily if you work within WordPress.
+Luckily, you can get started very easily if you work with WordPress.

 There are a bazillion settings for each plugin, I recommend reading up on each setting to get the best performance.